-In this special edition of the Total Health News, world-renowned ayurvedic expert, researcher and educator our ayurvedic expert discusses the popular ayurvedic remedy Triphala.
+In this special edition of Total Health News, our ayurvedic expert — a world-renowned ayurvedic researcher and educator — discusses the popular ayurvedic remedy Triphala.

-A: Certainly. literally means "three fruits," "tri" meaning "three" and "phala" meaning "fruit.
+A: Certainly.
+Literally it means "three fruits," with tri meaning "three" and phala meaning "fruit."
 The three fruits contained in Triphala are Haritaki, Amalaki and Bibhitaki.
-There is a saying in India that if a vaidya knows how to use Triphala properly, he can heal any disease.
+There is a saying in India that if a vaidya (ayurvedic practitioner) knows how to use Triphala properly, he can heal any disease.
 It is highly revered in Maharishi Ayurveda.
-When these three fruits I mentioned are combined as Triphala, they form a very powerful rasayana.
-A rasayana is the most highly refined and powerful herbal and fruit combination in ayurveda, and is known to promote long life and rejuvenation.
-A rasayana promotes ojas, the material equivalent of bliss.
+When these three fruits I mentioned are combined as Triphala, they form a very powerful Rasayana.
+A Rasayana is the most highly refined and powerful herbal and fruit combination in ayurveda, and is known to promote long life and rejuvenation.
+A Rasayana promotes ojas, the material equivalent of bliss.
 Ojas is the finest product of digestion, and prevents disease, creates luster in the skin and rejuvenates the whole body.

 Triphala balances Apana Vata, the subdosha of Vata that governs the colon, lower abdomen, menstrual flow and elimination.
 For most people Triphala is a mild laxative, and for that reason it is excellent for clearing toxins from the digestive system.
 In very rare cases it has a stronger laxative effect, but usually it is an ideal bowel cleanser precisely because of its mildness.
 In moderate doses it is gentle, and detoxifies the body slowly.

 But because it is slow, you can take it for longer periods of time, and then it has a deeply purifying effect.
 It goes deeper into the physiology and releases the toxins at a much deeper level.